ScrimpyCat/Tonic/README.md

 To-Do
 -----

- * Make it able to use data currently loaded, within other load operations
  * Conditionals
  * Automatically use loader on extension and magic number match
  * Pass loading off to another module